mmozeiko/pkg2zip/README.md

 To extract PSP files in their original EBOOT.PBP format use the '-p' argument:

     pkg2zip -p package.pkg
+Note: On PSP hardware titles with DLC should be kept in ISO/CSO format due to limitations on the CFW NoDRM Engine.

 # Generating zRIF string